Skip to main content

 console.log(`Build exited ${result.exitCode}`)

-AsyncSandbox supports the same streaming callbacks with awaitable run().
+AsyncSandbox takes the same callbacks with an awaitable run().
 See the Sandbox reference.

 Idle timeout

-The SDK resets its internal idle timer on every chunk, so a slow-moving process won’t trip timeoutMs as long as it produces some output.
-A completely silent command still has to finish before the timeout.
+The timer resets on every chunk, so a command that keeps producing output won’t trip timeoutMs no matter how long it runs.
+A command that goes completely silent still has to finish before the timeout.

 Network drops

-If the SSE stream ends without a terminal finished event - for example, a transient network hiccup - run() throws.
-Retry from the caller if you need resilience.
-The sandbox continues running the command even if your client disconnects; use Sandbox.connect(id) to pick it back up if you’ve stored the ID.
+If the stream ends before the finished event (a network hiccup, say), run() throws.
+Retry from the caller if you need the resilience.
+The command keeps running in the sandbox after your client disconnects, so you can reconnect with Sandbox.connect(id) if you saved the ID.

 Capture and stream together